 But that goes over the public Internet.
 So that's probably the first way that people can talk to the clouds.

-So just the way, the same way that you or I, when we log into IBM cloud or Google cloud or whatever, from our laptops, it's the same way that TubesCorp servers in Ashburn would connect.
+So just the way, the same way that you or I, when we log into IBM cloud or Google cloud or whatever, from our laptops, it's the same way that our cloud server, that TubesCorp servers in Ashburn would connect.

 We would pay for Internet connectivity through an IX or through transit like Lumen or Cogent or Telia.